ciotlosm/docs-lovelace/Readme.md

 # Lovelace UI

 <img align="right" height="250px" src="https://user-images.githubusercontent.com/7738048/41777567-6f8caa1a-7634-11e8-8ff4-a0589240d724.png">

-Below you will find different types of cards available in the new **Lovelace UI** for [Home Assistant](https://www.home-assistant.io/).
+Lovelace is an **experimental** UI for [Home Assistant](https://www.home-assistant.io/) added in 0.72.0.
+This is *NOT* the official documentation but a walkthrough of the current cards & features.

-For more in depth documentation on entities, please visit the [developer documentation for Lovelace UI](https://developers.home-assistant.io/docs/en/lovelace_index.html)
+For official documentation and more technical documentation please use [developer docs for Lovelace](https://developers.home-assistant.io/docs/en/lovelace_index.html)

-The UI is structured in views and a view contains cards as seen on the example in the developer documentation.
+In this repository you will find documentation for different types of cards available in **Lovelace**.

 > To reports bugs or raise feature requests, please use https://github.com/home-assistant/ui-schema/issues